Suri312006/undergradthesis/4-secctx.typ

 #mol-chapter("Security Contexts")

-Security Contexts are objects that processes attach to in-order to inherit the permissions inside the context.
-The contexts store capabilities, allowing for userspace programs to add capabilities to contexts, and kernel space to efficiently search through them to determie whether a process has the permissions to perform a memory access.
+Security Contexts are objects that threads attach to in-order to inherit the permissions inside the context.
+The contexts store capabilities, allowing for userspace programs to add capabilities to contexts, and kernel space to efficiently search through them to determine whether a process has the permissions to perform a memory access.

 == Base